 The 10 Best Mini Pool Tables

 This wiki has been updated 41 times since it was first published in December of 2015.
 If you love the game of pool, but your home can't accommodate a full-size table, one of these mini models could be the recreational billiards solution you need.
 Some are small enough to place on a coffee table while others stand on their own legs.
 They are an affordable way to hone your skills or allow your children to have some fun in the house away from their omnipresent screens.
-When users buy our independently chosen editorial recommendations, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes